vincent-petithory/clapclap/README.md

 # clapclap

-Some fun with pulseaudio and Go
+For now, just some fun at analyzing a recording stream from pulseaudio in Go.